Prospecting by using contact data from FSBOs or expired listings can be a time-consuming endeavor.

 And on the other hand, they offer a feature called “Call Capture,” including toll-free numbers, done-for-you audio recordings, instant call alerts, and marketing tracking.

-The latter helps you track your offline marketing campaigns to measure which signs, ads, or flyers generate the most leads.
+The latter helps you track offline marketing campaigns to measure which signs, ads, or flyers generate the most leads.

 Lastly, the old expired leads they provide are guaranteed exclusive leads, so no other real estate agent will get them.